 - 24hour excursions

-Click here to watch time-lapse of the Midnight sun Iceland.
+The Midnight sun Iceland must often be seen to be believed.
 This short time-lapse film was shot during the Icelandic Midnight Sun in June of 2011.

 Why not experience Iceland’s Midnight Sun for yourself?
 Nothing says magical like watching the sun setting at a time when you’re used to complete darkness.
 Take a look at our wide range of rental cars available to rent in Iceland, so that you can get a glimpse of this natural phenomenon.